Julius Paulus: Life

-Little is known of the life and family of Paulus; he was a man of Greek descent, who originated from an unknown Phoenician town or from Patavium (modern Padua, Italy).
+Little is known of the life and family of Paulus; he was a man of Greek descent, who originated from an unknown Phoenician town in Roman Syria or from Patavium, Roman Italy (modern Padua, Italy).
 The possibility that Paulus could come from Patavium is based on a statue with an inscription found in Patavium dedicated to a Paulus.

 During the reign of emperors Septimius Severus and Caracalla, Paulus served as a jurist.
 He was exiled by the emperor Elagabalus and recalled from exile by his successor, emperor Alexander Severus.
 Severus and his mother Julia Avita Mamaea in 222, appointed him among the emperor's chief advisers and between 228 and 235, he was the Praetorian prefect of the Praetorian Guard.
 Paulus was a contemporary of the jurist Ulpian.
 He partly followed the career path of former Praetorian prefect Aemilius Papinianus.
 In a constitution of the emperor Gordian III dating from 239 and referring to the marriage, where is cited a response of Paul, he is called vir prudentissimus Paulus (C.J.
 5.4.6).